This page is a design guide on how to adjust content placement (layout) and display area (clipping and screen scrolling).

 By creating a natural three-dimensional space by ensuring that the main object is placed on the physical display surface and placing sub objects at the front or back, we can provide a comfortable, less tiring viewing experience.

 Clipping by SDK

-As mentioned above, placing the objects to be displayed in the SR Display view space is ideal for achieving an easy-to-view display.
-However, depending on the world or content you want to express, you may want to provide images that go beyond the rectangular area of the SR Display view space.
+As mentioned above, placing the objects to be displayed in the Spatial Reality Display view space is ideal for achieving an easy-to-view display.
+However, depending on the world or content you want to express, you may want to provide images that go beyond the rectangular area of the Spatial Reality Display view space.
 In this case, you need to be careful not to lose any objects that protrude from the image no matter where they are viewed.
-Depending on the viewing position, objects placed outside of the SR display view space may be prone to chipping, leading to a decrease in three-dimensional effect and visibility.
+Depending on the viewing position, objects placed outside of the Spatial Reality Display view space may be prone to chipping, leading to a decrease in three-dimensional effect and visibility.
 In order to avoid this problem, it is also effective to automatically clip objects on both sides of the display view space.

 Learn more about the clipping process with the SDK Spactial Clipping.

 Show the boxed space